run-house/runhouse/docs/api/python/lambda_function.rst

 Lambda Hardware Setup
 ~~~~~~~~~~~~~~

-In order to create an AWS Lambda, you must grant the necessary permissions to do so.
-It can be done using an IAM
+To create an AWS Lambda, you must grant the necessary permissions to do so.
+They are provided by an IAM
 role, which should be attached to a certain AWS profile.
 This setup is made in the :code:`~/.aws/config` file.

 For example, your local :code:`~/.aws/config` contains: